NCAR/DART/observations/obs_converters/README.rst

 5. **Edit the Documentation**: Update `observation_name_to_obs.rst` with details specific to your new observation converter.
 This file serves as the documentation for your converter.

 6. **Set Up the Work Directory**: The `work` directory contains a `quickbuild.sh` script and an `input.nml` file.
-Adjust these as necessary for your environment and data.
+Adjust these as necessary for your environment, the nature of your data, and the goals of your analysis.

 7. **Compile and Test**: Use the `quickbuild.sh` script to compile your new observation converter.
 Test it by running conversions on sample data and verifying the output.